 For more on things that I don’t agree to, my “non-negotiables”, check out this article

 Regarding benefits, you may prefer different benefits to the next traveler.
 For instance, I don’t get health insurance from my company.
 I like to take off infinite time between my contracts which means that my health insurance would lapse.
-For that reason I pay out of pocket for expensive health insurance with little coverage.
+For that reason, I pay out of pocket for expensive health insurance with little coverage.
 However, you might be different!
 Maybe you don’t want to take long breaks between assignments, which makes company health insurance more suitable for your needs.

 As far as benefits go I always ask the following – What is your health insurance plan?
 When does coverage begin, and when does coverage end?
 Some travel nurse companies offer coverage on day one, but the day your assignment is over so is your insurance.
 While some companies won’t insure you until two weeks into your contract but once your contract ends your insurance is good for the remainder of the month.
 What is the dental and eye insurance like?
 Do you offer a matching 401K and if so, how long do I need to work there before you start to match?
 Do you have any extra bonuses?
 One company I worked with gave you $400 after every X amount of hours worked.
 Another company I worked with offered a week of PTO after X amount of hours worked.

 As far as reimbursements are concerned, things are a little more black and white.
 However, not all travel nurse companies offer the same reimbursements.
 I always make sure that two things are reimbursed.
-First, my travel expenses in order to get me to my location.
+First, my travel expenses to get me to my location.
 Second, licensure and certification reimbursements.
 For me, this is a non-negotiable.
 When I am first speaking with a new company, I ask if they reimburse for these two things.
 If they say no – I end the call there.

 What to Look for When Searching for a Recruiter